MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-extend.md

 ### Add desktop extensions to the UWP project

 Add the **Windows Desktop Extensions for the UWP** extension to the UWP app project.
+You'll see more than one version of the extension (for example, 10.0.18362.0 and 10.0.19041.0).
+For info about how to choose a version, see [Extension SDKs, and how to reference them](/uwp/extension-sdks/device-families-overview#extension-sdks-and-how-to-reference-them).

 ![desktop extension](images/desktop-to-uwp/desktop-extensions.png)